Appearance

 Subscriptions and licenses

 All public repositories and personal private repositories can use Reviewable free of charge forever.
 A subscription or license is required for private organizational repositories.
-Subscriptions are used on reviewable.io
+Subscriptions are used on reviewable.io, while licenses are needed for managed or self-hosted enterprise instances.

 Subscriptions

-- Start a 30 day trial will start a trial for that organization.
+Every organization gets a 30 day free trial of the Business plan, which requires no credit card.
+Any organization member can start a trial from any private review page, or from the Subscription section in the Admin Center.
 If the button isn't showing, then you're already in the middle of a trial, have recently completed one, or have a current subscription.

 DANGER